Orange County Community Foundation

 Foundation Values

-Keith Swayne, visionary creator of the Orange County Social Justice Fund, emphasized: "If we are going to be a thriving county, we must be one that accepts everyone and sees diversity as a strength."
+Keith Swayne, visionary creator of the Orange County Social Justice Fund, emphasised: "If we are going to be a thriving county, we must be one that accepts everyone and sees diversity as a strength."

 Application Process & Timeline